fusioncharts/dev_centre_docs/chart-guide/standard-charts/overlapped-column-and-bar-charts.md

 ## Overlapped Column 2D Chart

-In this sample let's create a overlapped column 2D chart showcasing...
+In this sample let's create an **Overlapped Column 2D** chart comparing the "Healthcare Expenditure per capita" between public and private sectors.

-To create a overlapped column 2D chart follow the steps given below:
+To create an **Overlapped Column 2D** chart follow the steps given below:

 * In the JSON data, set the attributes and their corresponding values in `"<attributeName>": "<value>"` format.